 By way of background (you can skip all of this if you’ve ever used Uber), Uber is ride service that allow users to request rides via robust mobile apps.
 These apps show drivers in your vicinity, anticipated pick-up time, and have a host of other features.
 When a ride is requested, nearby drivers are pinged, and can accept or decline the riders.

 Riders then see that their ride has been accepted, the driver’s name, vehicle, license plate, average score, current GPS location, and arrival time.
 This is all virtually instantaneous: the amount of time from requesting a ride to a ride being confirmed is usually under 10 seconds.
 If all of that doesn’t totally make sense, think of Uber as a taxi for the modern age, with a really nice app.

+As a consumer, the only pertinent concerns are whether Uber safe, efficient, and less expensive.
 Uber is obviously less expensive.
 That’s the whole reason taxi companies are fighting Uber tooth and nail.
 It’s cheaper because it’s more efficient, allocating resources via the app in a way that makes best use of them, with the app likewise providing a more efficient experience for riders.

-By contrast, ask any regular Uber rider how many negative experiences they’ve had with Uber drivers.
+By contrast, ask any regular Uber rider how many negative experiences they’ve had with ride-sharing drivers.
 The horror stories are few and far between, with most riders instead gushing over how much better the experience is than traditional taxis.
 Friendly drivers who come from interesting backgrounds and will make pleasant conversation with you, or simply leave you alone if you don’t feel like chatting.